Two Day Intensives

 Annual Two Day Intensive at Cornerstone’s space in Los Angeles:

 Cornerstone offers a 2DI for individual participation in late February each year.
 Occasionally we’ll offer a second one in the fall.
 If you are an artist, educator or activist, or curious about Cornerstone for whatever reason, this is the opportunity for you.
 Intensives for individual participation take place at Cornerstone’s office/rehearsal space in the downtown Artist District in Los Angeles.

-Next Two Day Intensive in Los Angeles for individual participation is
+Upcoming Two-Day Intensives in Los Angeles for individual participation:

 Mark your calendars and plan to join us.
-Registration begins in January 2014.
+Enrollment is limited so register early!

 Hours for this Intensive at Cornerstone’s office are:

-Discount available for groups of 3 or more who register together from the same school or organization when registered and paid before January 20, 2014.
+Discount available for groups of 3 or more who register together from the same school or organization when registered and paid before discount cut-off dates.

 Download this registration form and follow the instructions.